How to use Bun on AWS Lambda — A Step-By-Step Guide

 Now click on Create function button.
 You’ll get to see the green banner with Successfully created the function.

-Write Lambda code for Bun
+Write code for Bun Lambda function

 Go to the Code source and create a new file with index.ts